Play audio, or download as a podcast.

 The short answer is, maybe.
 Let’s take a look at the most common ways GPS tracking is being used these days.

-GPS Tracker: The Good, The Bad and The Ugly
+GPS Tracker Devices: The Good, The Bad and The Ugly

 Good uses for GPS trackers include protecting children, older adults, and finding lost animals.